This is a very interesting story of a mystic saint and a Gursikh. This story proves the importance and the vitality of having a true Guru.

 This has been translated from a book called “Bhajan Bandagi daa Partaap” written by Sodhi Harbhajan Singh.

 In June 1962 when I was stationed in Ferozepur, a friend of mine invited me to Jhansi to do preaching of Sikhi and to do katha at the local Gurdwara Sahib there on the occasion of martyrdom anniversary of Siri Guru Arjun Dev jee.
 I took leave of 6 days and by adding two Sundays my holidays totalled 8 days.
-Another friend of mine too decided to join me in my trip but he managed to get vacation for only 4 days.
+Another friend of mine too decided to join me in my trip but her got vacation for only 4 days.

 When I heard his request, I felt very embarrassed.
-What could a householder (grehsthi) person like me do to help a Mahatma, I thought.
+What could a householder (grehasthi) person like me do to help a Mahatma, I thought.

 I asked him, “How can I, a householder, help a Saadho (holy man)”.